Conveyancing

 Buying as a cash buyer, rather than with a mortgage

 Your conveyancer has a legal obligation to your mortgage provider, if you buy with one.
-They must carry out certain work for them, and the bank or building society can rescind a mortgage offer if there is something not right about the property.
+They must carry out some work for them, and the bank or building society can rescind a mortgage offer if there is something not right about the property.

 Cash buyers can decide whether certain risk areas are important to them or not.
 So there can be fewer searches carried out, and the sale process can take much less time.